 If your injuries mean that you need physical aids like adapted vehicles, kitchen implements or walking aids, then you could include the cost in your claim.

 - Home Adaptations.

-Adaptations to the inside or outside of your home which could improve your ability to get around or your independence could also be considered.
+Adaptations to the inside or outside of your home could improve your ability to get around, or your independence could also be considered.